-To provide water supply and sanitary sewer services to appropriate areas of the region in an adequate, efficient, planned and cost-effective manner consistent with public needs and financial realities.
+6.5.1 To provide water supply and sanitary sewer services to appropriate areas of the Region in an adequate, efficient, planned and cost-effective manner consistent with public needs and financial realities.

-- 6.4.2.1 Require and provide full municipal sewage and water services to accommodate growth in the Urban System to the year 2031, and the three Rural Service Centres to the year 2021.
-The provision of full municipal sewage and water services in the Urban System and the three Rural Service Centres will be subject to the Regional financial and physical capabilities. - 6.4.2.2 Ensure that no development requiring additional or new water supply and/or sanitary sewer services proceeds prior to the finalization of a Servicing Agreement with the Region, confirming the responsibility for, and ability to provide, appropriate facilities for water supply and sewage disposal.
-In the case of plans of subdivision, confirmation will be required prior to draft approval, that servicing is or will be available. - 6.4.2.3 Provide municipal water services to accommodate growth in the Palgrave Estate Residential Community, the rural settlements and the rural area, as appropriate, consistent with the policies of this Plan.
+Require and provide full municipal sewage and water services to accommodate growth in the Urban System to the year 2031, and the three Rural Service Centres to the year 2021.
+The provision of full municipal sewage and water services in the Urban System and the three Rural Service Centres will be subject to the Regional financial and physical capabilities.
+Require and provide full municipal sewage and water services to accommodate growth in the Urban System to the horizon of this Plan.
+The provision of full municipal sewage and water services in the Urban System will be subject to the Regional financial and physical capabilities.

+Ensure that no development requiring additional or new water supply and/or sanitary sewer services proceeds prior to the finalization of a Servicing Agreement with the Region, confirming the responsibility for, and ability to provide, appropriate facilities for water supply and sewage disposal.
+In the case of plans of subdivision, confirmation will be required prior to draft approval, that servicing is or will be available.

+Provide municipal water services to accommodate growth in the Palgrave Estate Residential Community, the Rural Settlement Areas and the rural area Rural Lands, as appropriate, consistent with the policies of this Plan.
 Communal sewage disposal systems will be the preferred means of servicing multiple new lots where site conditions are suitable over the long term.
-If a communal sewage disposal system is not feasible, individual on-site sewage disposal facilities may be considered, where site conditions are suitable over the long term.
+If a communal sewage disposal system is not feasible, individual on site sewage disposal facilities may be considered, where site conditions are suitable over the long term.